square/react-square-payment-form/docs/paymentform.md

 The `SquarePaymentForm` is a wrapper that loads the SqPaymentForm JS library.
 It does not render anything on its own.

-You will need to provide the `applicationId`, `locationId`, and `onCardNonceResponseRecieved`. `onCardNonceResponseRecieved` will return errors for invalid credit cards.
+You will need to provide the `applicationId`, `locationId`, `onCardNonceResponseRecieved`, and `createVerificationDetails`. `onCardNonceResponseRecieved` will return errors for invalid credit cards.

 ```
 class PaymentPage extends React.Component {